 Laws 2002, Fifth Special Session, Chapter 4 required all charter school personnel who engage in instructional work to obtain a fingerprint clearance card.

-Laws 2003, Chapter 214 eliminated the distinction between a class 1 and a class 2 fingerprint clearance card; required a Board decision to grant a good cause exception to be unanimous; allowed the Board to establish fees; and required the Board to hire a hearing officer to conduct good cause exception hearings.
+Laws 2003, Chapter 214 eliminated the distinction between a class 1 and a class 2 fingerprint clearance card; required the Board to establish fees; to hire a hearing officer to conduct good cause exception hearings; and that a Board decision to grant a good cause exception be unanimous.

 Laws 2004, Chapter 63 required child protective services workers to obtain a fingerprint clearance card.